sandipsahoo2k2/my/events/next.md

 - Keep it simple and engaging
 - Tell a story or share real-world examples
-- Practice with a friend or mirror before going live
+- Practice, Practice and Practice with us

 ---